 What Materials Should You Prepare?

-There are some products are needed if you decided on the shade you'll use for your roots.
+There are some products that are needed if you decided on the shade you'll use for your roots.
 Here are some necessary materials you need to prepare:

 1. Color kit